 Guests are not “responsible” for wear and tear or mechanical failure resulting from normal usage of the car.

-However, renters are fully responsible for, and Turo does not provide any protection to renters for
+However, guests are fully responsible for**, and Turo does not provide any protection to guests for:

-- significant damage to the interior of the car, or
+- significant damage to the interior of the car, including gouges, tears, and punctures.

-- any mechanical damage resulting from a renter’s improper driving (e.g, clutch damage from rough driving, suspension damage from running over speed bumps at high speed or into curbs, continuing to drive with warning indicator lights illuminated, etc).
+- any mechanical damage resulting from a guest’s negligence, intentional acts, or improper driving (e.g, clutch damage from rough driving, suspension damage from running over speed bumps at high speed or into curbs, etc).